Join

 We have two toilets onsite, located near the terrace.

 No onsite parking.
 Uneven surfaces and steps down to the garden.
 No accessible toilet onsite.
-Ground floor of the house is accessible via steps, ramp available on request.
+No step free access to ground floor of the House, ramp available on request to access the Old Oak Cafe.

 We have induction loops installed in visitor reception and the Old Oak Cafe.